Separation anxiety, though normal, can surprise many parents. Learn how to gently handle separation anxiety in babies with these tips.

 It’s easy for us not to fret for the two minutes we were in the bathroom and away from our babies.
 But to them, those two minutes could feel like an eternity, especially when they don’t yet know if you’re coming back, or what will happen to them.

-So when you do reunite, make it a joyous moment, even if it is just from going to the bathroom.
-Reassure her you’re here, that you had just gone to the bathroom, and that you’re happy to see her too.
+So, when you do reunite, make it a joyous moment, even if it is just returning from the bathroom.
+Reassure him you’re here, that you had just gone to the bathroom, and that you’re happy to see him too.

 You likely wouldn’t think about leaving the house without saying goodbye to your spouse.
 The same is true for your baby.
-Since babies don’t talk yet, we tend overlook their needs or forget to treat them as we would others.
-Simple ways to treat them with respect during separation anxiety include:
+Since babies can’t talk yet, we tend overlook their needs or forget to treat them as we would others.
+Simple ways to treat your baby with respect during separation anxiety include:

 - Saying goodbye and hello

-- Reassuring them that mama’s right outside in the living room while they nap
+- Reassuring him that mama’s right outside in the living room while he naps

-- Telling them how proud we are of them for trying to nap
+- Telling him how proud you are of him for trying to nap

-- Reminding them how much we missed them while we were away
+- Reminding him how much you missed him while you were away

-- Describing what they must be feeling (“Are you scared when you don’t see mama?”)
+- Describing what he must be feeling (“Are you scared when you don’t see mama?”)

 - Children’s Books about Separation Anxiety